 7. Can representatives still attend parole board interviews?

-UPDATE: March 31, 2020 We are no longer allowing parole representatives to come into the prison for interviews.
+UPDATE: As of March 31, 2020, we are no longer allowing parole representatives to come into the prison for interviews.
 Please contact the facility the prisoner is housed at to see about options to phone in.

 8. Are attorney visits allowed?